jawj/zapatos-docs/src/index.md

 * **Tests.**  The proprietary server API that's the original consumer of this library, over at [Psychological Technologies](https://www.psyt.co.uk), has a test suite that exercises most of the code base at least a little.
 Nevertheless, a proper test suite is still kind of indispensable.
 It should test not just returned values but also inferred types — which is a little fiddly.

 * **Alternative install mechanism.** Older versions of Zapatos copied key source files into your source tree instead of using ambient type declarations.
 Not everyone liked that approach, but it did enable some advanced use-cases, such as interfacing with multiple databases.
-This approach is likely to return as a configurable option.
+This approach may return as a configurable option.

 More speculative nice-to-haves would include: